 Tumblr founder David Karp started at Frederator as a 14 year old intern, and then founded his first successful business at 16, engineering a pioneering Web 2.0 busniess.
 At 19 he imagined and engineered Channel Frederator for us (which led me to the path of forming Next New Networks).
 A year later he had innovated once again with the amazing social media platform tumblr.
 I’m proud to be an angel investor and board member.
 (Here are a couple of great magazine stories that tell the tumblr story.)

-in 2003, Jake Lodwick, was a 20 year old student at Rochester Institute of Technology and a founder of College Humor (and later became the inventor of Vimeo) when it was suggested, by producer Michael Berkman, that I check out his videos and meet him sometime.
-We started a longtime friendship that’s recently led me to be an early investor in his San Francisco “start up factory” of innovation, Elepath.0 comments Tagged: Frederator, Next New Networks, Sawhorse Media, portfolio, tumblr, Elepath,.
+In 2003, Jake Lodwick, was a 20 year old student at Rochester Institute of Technology and a founder of College Humor and later became the inventor of Vimeo.
+Producer Michael Berkman that I check out Jake’s videos and meet him sometime.
+We started a longtime friendship that’s recently led me to be an early investor in his San Francisco “start up factory” of innovation, Elepath.